J. S. Verma: Smt. Nilabati Behera Vs. State of Orissa & Ors

 A mother of a 22-year-old man who had died in police custody wrote a letter to the Supreme Court which the court treated as a writ petition.
-A rs 1.5 lakh compensation was awarded by the Supreme Court to the mother, as Justice Verma held that compensation was a public law remedy distinct from and in addition to the private law remedy in tort for damages.
+A Rs 1.5 lakh compensation was awarded by the Supreme Court to the mother, as Justice Verma held that compensation was a public law remedy distinct from and in addition to the private law remedy in tort for damages.
 Justice Verma stated that the award of compensation in a proceeding under Article 32 of the Constitution of India or by the High Court under Article 226 of the Constitution of India is a public law remedy which is based on strict liability for the breach of fundamental rights.

-Justice Verma argued that the principle of sovereign immunity does not apply as a defence in relation to compensation as a public law remedy even though it may be available as a defence in private law action based on tort.
+Justice Verma argued that the principle of sovereign immunity does not apply as a defence in relation to compensation as a public law remedy, even though it may be available as a defence in a private law action based on tort.
 Justice Verma stated that compensation is an acknowledged constitutional remedy for enforcement and protection of fundamental rights.
-The award of monetary compensation is a justifiable remedy when it is the only practical method of redress available for contraventions of fundamental rights by the state or its servants in purported exercise of its powers.
+The award of monetary compensation is a justifiable remedy when it is the only practical method of redress available for contraventions of fundamental rights by the state or its servants in the purported exercise of its powers.
 The Supreme Court relied on Article 9 (5) of the International Covenant on Civil and Political Rights as an additional ground in order to award compensation as a mode of enforcement of the fundamental 'right to life' when no other mode of enforcement was available.